regancipher/regancipher.github.io/_posts/2025-10-09-soundpeats-h3-review.md

     Battery Life: "~4h with ANC (7h without)"
     Total Battery: "Up to 37 hours"
     Quick Charge: "10min = 2 hours"
+    Wireless Charging: "No"
+    Wear Detection: "No"
+    Spatial Audio: "No"

 pros:
-  - Ambitious but coherent driver combo
+  - Ambitious but pretty coherent driver combo
-  - BA timbre is evident after EQ but not overpowering
+  - BA timbre is just about evident after EQ but not overpowering
   - Strong macrodynamic performance for the price/type
-  - Almost holographic presentation
+  - Almost holographic presentation by TWS standards
   - Supports third party tips with standardised nozzle size
   - Various high res codec options

 cons:
   - Out of the box tuning is a bit honky and uninspiring
-  - Microdetail could be better
+  - Microdetail and resolution could be stronger
-  - Case feels a bit cheap
+  - Bulky case feels a bit cheap
   - Limited features compared to competition
   - Not as bulky as the Opera05 but still a bit unorthodox
   - Power hungry